About This Blog

 In addition to having written this story, I was also the painter, sculptor, interior decorator, mason, gardener, and plumber of the sets.
 The rooms were built by hand from wood.
 The stone walls were formed from plaster.
 The floors are handmade from inlaid wood, mother-of-pearl, and plaster.
 The characters were painted in oils on gessoed paper, then cut out and placed in the sets.
 I photographed the scenes with a Nikon D300.

-The book will be out in September 7, 2009, and the official www.butwhowillbellthecats.com website can be viewed by clicking ENTER in the right-hand margin.
-This working blog gives you a glimpse into the process of how I created the sets and characters.
+This blog gives you a glimpse into the process of how I created the sets and characters.
 I made this blog for my editor and designer so they could view my progress, but now I have opened it up for all to see.
 Enjoy! - Cynthia von Buhler

 Click on the images to view them larger.
 This is the surprise cover underneath the paper dust jacket.